 The Difference Between a Logo and a Brand

-We are often asked by clients if we can create a “logo” because there is a lot of confusion around the what the difference is between a brand and a logo.
+We are often asked by clients if we can create a “logo” because there is a lot of confusion around the difference is between a brand and a logo.
 I’m here to clear things up and explain why your brand takes precedence over your logo.

 What is a logo?

-A logo is a collection of text and/or symbols which can be used to represent your company.
+A logo is a collection of text and/or symbols that can be used to represent your company.
 Your logo is an important part of your brand, but ultimately a brand is composed of many different things and is much more than just a logo.

 What is a brand?

 Your brand is the sum total of all the experiences someone has with your company, and the way it makes that person feel.
 Your brand identity can include colours, fonts, the tone of voice, style of imagery, and indeed your logo.
 By carefully coordinating these elements, you can ensure the experience people have with your company is consistent with your values and aims.
-This goes a long way to forging a positive relationship between your business and its’ customers.
+This goes a long way to forging a positive relationship between your business and its customers.

 Why is a brand more important than a logo?